List of News and Information about ecoboost on 4WheelsNews.com

 Read the latest news and information about ecoboost published on 4WheelsNews.com!
 View comments and pictures about ecoboost on 4WheelsNews.com!

-You also might be interested: land rover, land rover defender, ford mustang, ford focus rs, engine, ford, ford f-150, pickup truck, automatic transmission, ford escape, suv, united states, awd, europe, sales
+You also might be interested: ford, ford gt, sema show, v6, engine, land rover, land rover defender, ford mustang, ford focus rs, ford f-150, pickup truck, automatic transmission, ford escape, suv, united states

 No matter how much owners of the Land Rover Defender sports utility vehicle want their rides to become less adverse – if not actually friendly – to the environment, they really couldn’t.
 This is primarily because the Land Rover Defender, in its most eco-friendly form, still emits 266 grams of carbon dioxide to the air for every kilometer it travels (when using the 2.2-liter four-cylinder diesel engine).